7h3v01c3/tutorials/osx_divi_wallet_recovery_in_divi_desktop_application.md

 ```
 ./divid -mnemonic="word1 word2 word3 word4 word5 word6 word7 word8 word9 word10 word11 word12" -force_rescan=1 &
 ```
+**Note:** If you encounter the error:
+*Error: There is no RPC client functionality in divid anymore.
+Use the divi-cli utility instead.*,
+this usually indicates a syntax error.
+Review your command for missing or incorrect quotes (`"`), hyphens (`-`), or spelling mistakes.

 ### Path in Terminal:
 ```